Black Obelisk of Shalmaneser III: Second register

 The second register from the top is thought to include the earliest surviving picture of a biblical figure.
 The name appears as mIa-ú-a mar mHu-um-ri-i.
 Rawlinson's original translation in 1850 seminal work "On the Inscriptions of Assyria and Babylonia" stated: "The second line of offerings are said to have been sent by Yahua, son of Hubiri, a prince of whom there is no mention in the annals, and of whose native country, therefore, I am ignorant" Over a year later, a connection with the bible was made by Reverend Edward Hincks, who wrote in his diary on 21 August 1851: "Thought of an identification of one of the obelisk captives — with Jehu, king of Israel, and satisfying myself on the point wrote a letter to the Athenaeum announcing it".
 Hincks' letter was published by Athenaeum on the same day, entitled "Nimrud Obelisk".
 Hincks' identification is now the commonly held position by biblical archaeologists.

 The identification of "Yahua" as Jehu was questioned by contemporary scholars such as George Smith as well as in more recent times by P. Kyle McCarter and Edwin R. Thiele, based on the fact that Jehu was not an Omride, as well as transliteration and chronology issues.
 However, the name read as "Yaw, son of Omri (Bit-Khumri", see House of Omri), is generally accepted to follow Hincks as the Biblical Jehu, king of Israel.

 The stele describes how Jehu brought or sent his tribute in or around 841 BC.
-Jehu severed Israel's alliances with Phoenicia and Judah, and became subject to Assyria.
 The caption above the scene, written in Assyrian cuneiform, can be translated:

-“I received the tribute of Iaua (Jehu) son of (the people of the land of) Omri (𒅀𒌑𒀀 𒈥 𒄷𒌝𒊑𒄿): silver, gold, a golden bowl, a golden vase with pointed bottom, golden tumblers, golden buckets, tin, a staff for a king [and] spears."
+"I received the tribute of Iaua (Jehu) son of (the people of the land of) Omri (𒅀𒌑𒀀 𒈥 𒄷𒌝𒊑𒄿): silver, gold, a golden bowl, a golden vase with pointed bottom, golden tumblers, golden buckets, tin, a staff for a king [and] spears."